sanskrit/learnsanskrit.org/content/guide/verbs-1/the-su-tan-and-kri-classes.md

 }

 One of its important irregular verbs is {s zru} ("hear").
-Its strong stems is {s zRNo}, and its weak stem is {s zRNu}:
+Its strong stem is {s zRNo}, and its weak stem is {s zRNu}:

 {ex